 Vermont’s Global Commitment to Health (GC) Waiver is the authority that operates VT’s Medicaid (Green Mountain Care) program.
 Via this authority, a wide range of services is provided to a diverse set of beneficiaries.
 Here the GC Waiver is examined from the perspective of elderly Vermont residents who require ongoing care and assistance.

-The GC Waiver's self-direct care option allows family members to be paid as caregivers.
-While it is common for most states to allow the adult children of aging parents to serve as paid caregivers, Vermont is one of only a few states that also permits spouses to be paid.
+The GC Waiver’s self-direct care option allows family members to be paid as caregivers.
+While the adult children of aging parents can serve as paid caregivers, Vermont does not permit spouses to be paid.

 The Global Commitment Waiver has eligibility criteria related to both the finances of applicants and their functional abilities.
 While eligibility is not as strict as in many state Medicaid waivers, it can be very confusing.

 Individuals whose care requirements put them at risk of nursing home placement are clinically eligible for this waiver.
 However, persons with moderate needs can also receive limited care, including adult day services and homemaker support.

 The limits on an applicant’s income depend on several factors including their age, marital status, location within the state, and in some cases, whether or not a spouse is also applying to receive Medicaid assistance.
 It is beyond the scope of this webpage to examine all the eligibility rules for all constituent groups.
 Instead we will focus on those rules relevant to seniors.